J-Afzal/Third-Year-Project/README.md

     * CUDA 11.2
     * cuDNN 8.1.1

-1. Download OpenCV 4.5.1 and OpenCV-contrib 4.5.1, unzipp them, and create a build folder in the same directory
+1. Download OpenCV 4.5.1 and OpenCV-contrib 4.5.1, unzip them, and create a build folder in the same directory

 2. Open the CMake GUI and select the unzipped OpenCV 4.5.1 as source directory and the build folder as the build directory and select Microsoft Visual Studio as the compiler